laravel/docs/eloquent.md

 <a name="allowing-mass-assignment"></a>
 #### Allowing Mass Assignment

-If you would like to make all attributes mass assignable, you may define the `$guarded` property as an empty array:
+If you would like to make all of your attributes mass assignable, you may define your model's `$guarded` property as an empty array.
+If you choose to unguard your model, you should take special care to always hand-craft the arrays passed to Eloquent's `fill`, `create`, and `update` methods:

     /**
      * The attributes that aren't mass assignable.